CRM for Senior Care: Data with Donuts!

-We all have a visual of a marketing or sales person from a SNF facility or Home Health agency walking into a hospital to meet with a discharge planner carrying a box of donuts.
+We all have a visual of a marketing or salesperson from an SNF facility or Home Health agency walking into a hospital to meet with a discharge planner carrying a box of donuts.
 What if solid actionable data accompanied them?

 The needs of healthcare service providers have morphed significantly over the past few years.
 Service providers need to have access to actionable data that allows them to understand their local territory and use this data to achieve their goals to provide quality, cost-efficient, and risk-diversified care across the entire spectrum.